timjogorman/RicherEventDescription/guidelines.md

-Ongoing processes may often have referential characteristics -- a revolution, for example, is clearly an event, but during the process of its occurrence a revolution might take on some characteristics of a concrete entity (as in \textit{``the revolution has spread to Misrata''}).
+Ongoing processes may often have referential characteristics -- a revolution, for example, is clearly an event, but during the process of its occurrence a revolution might take on some characteristics of a concrete entity (as in \textit{"the revolution has spread to Misrata"}).
 Similarly, many diseases might be thought of either as ongoing processes applying to the body, or as amalgams of symptoms that have referential status.
 Such questionable instances will always default to EVENT.

 This pattern of defaulting to EVENTs is particularly strict in our annotation.
-Diseases such as ``carcinoma'', although often of long duration and unclear origin, will always be treated as events rather than as entities.
-This is because, when a ``carcinoma'' appears in a medical record, it is usually to refer to the patient's state of ``having a carcinoma'', rather than to the cancerous tissue itself, and this patient's state with regards to carcinonoma merits as much attention in a medical record as a battle or bomb blast would in a news report.
+Diseases such as "carcinoma", although often of long duration and unclear origin, will always be treated as events rather than as entities.
+This is because, when a "carcinoma" appears in a medical record, it is usually to refer to the patient's state of "having a carcinoma", rather than to the cancerous tissue itself, and this patient's state with regards to carcinonoma merits as much attention in a medical record as a battle or bomb blast would in a news report.

 Another good test for eventiveness is to check for temporality of onset or for temporal relation to the document's writing.
-If you're unsure, ask ``when did this thing start?'', or perhaps, ``when did it occur relative to the time of writing?'', and gauge your reaction to the question, even if you're not sure of the answer.
+If you're unsure, ask "when did this thing start?", or perhaps, "when did it occur relative to the time of writing?", and gauge your reaction to the question, even if you're not sure of the answer.

-- The patient came in with a fever. \a. ``When did the fever start?'' - ``Well, probably in the last few days.
-Definitely before this was written.'' \b{.} ``When did the patient start?'' - ???
+- The patient came in with a fever. \a.
+"When did the fever start?" - "Well, probably in the last few days.
+Definitely before this was written." \b{.} "When did the patient start?" - ???

-If such a question does not seem felicitous, or only makes sense by interpreting it as ``when was this created?'', then the element in question is probably an ENTITY rather than an EVENT.
+If such a question does not seem felicitous, or only makes sense by interpreting it as "when was this created?", then the element in question is probably an ENTITY rather than an EVENT.

-However, if you find yourself in a situation where you can answer both ``when did this happen'' and ``when was it created'', and those dates are different, you're likely looking at a metonymic event, discussed below.
+However, if you find yourself in a situation where you can answer both "when did this happen" and "when was it created", and those dates are different, you're likely looking at a metonymic event, discussed below.